Introduction: Pet Door Window Insert From XPS Foam and Double-Pane Glass

 Short summary is:

-- Glue 3 pieces of 1/2" foam together with spray glue (cut them larger than needed)
+- Glue 3 pieces of 1/2" foam together with spray glue (cut them larger than needed).
+You could also start with 1.5" thick foam (more expensive) and not bother with glue.

-- Cut it down to fit the window.
+- Cut it down to fit the window (tall enough for the cat flap).
 You can try to get a perfect fit, or cut it slightly small and apply weatherstripping.

 - Cut an opening for the flap.